 is password

-, indicating that we are using the Resource Owner Password grant type. username
+, indicating that you're using the Resource Owner Password grant type. username

 is the username of a user registered with Okta. password